Fasto-App/fasto-turborepo/apps/client/docs/CYPRESS.md

 # Run Cypress Tests

-To run Cypress with the GUI the Root `fastoapp/` run:
+To run Cypress with the GUI and have access to E2E and Components Tests, from the Root `fastoapp/` run:

 ```
   yarn test:gui
 ```

-To run Cypress on terminal and run E2E Tests only from the Root `fastoapp/` run:
+To run Cypress on terminal and run E2E Tests only, from the Root `fastoapp/` run:

 ```
   yarn test